Everything You Need to Know About Day 19 of the World Cup

 Including 2014, Neymar has now been involved in nine WC goals (6 goals - 3 assists).
 Only James Rodríguez has more goals (6) + assists (4) in 2014 and 2018 combined. #BRAMEX #BRA

-Yet he is not the only threat that Colombia possess and playmaker Juan Fernando Quintero has shone for Pekerman's side with a goal and two assists in three games.
+Yet he is not the only threat that Colombia possess, and playmaker Juan Fernando Quintero has shone for Pekerman's side with a goal and two assists in three games.

 Striker Radamel Falcao may also feel he has a point to prove after enduring a tough spell in England during loan spells at Manchester United and Chelsea.